AmoghKharche/RecipeMart/README.md

 # RecipeMart

-Telegram bot that turns an Instagram Reel URL into a structured recipe: it downloads the reel, extracts text from audio (speech-to-text) and on-screen text (OCR) in parallel, merges with the caption, then uses OpenAI to produce **ingredients in grams/ml** and step-by-step instructions.
+Telegram bot that turns an Instagram Reel URL into a structured recipe.
+It **tries the caption first** (no video download); if the caption has enough info, it returns a recipe and tells you the video was skipped.
+Otherwise it downloads the reel, extracts text from audio (speech-to-text) and on-screen text (OCR) in parallel, merges with the caption, then uses OpenAI to produce **ingredients in grams/ml** and step-by-step instructions.

 ## Features

+- **Caption-first** – Fetches caption only (no video download).
+If the caption contains a full recipe, the bot extracts it and replies with "Video download skipped; recipe extracted from caption."
+Saves time and bandwidth when creators put the recipe in the caption.
+- **Full pipeline when needed** – If the caption isn't enough, the bot downloads the video, runs Whisper (STT) and OCR in parallel, then extracts the recipe and tells you "Video was downloaded for processing and then deleted."
 - **Standardized ingredients** – All quantities in metric: grams (g) for solids, milliliters (ml) for liquids.
 Converts from cups, tbsp, “pieces”, etc. automatically.
 - **Fast pipeline** – Speech-to-text and OCR run in parallel after download to reduce wait time.
 - **Clean output** – Bold section headers and bullet lists in Telegram.